What does a Dietitian do?

 See my how to guide here on how to check if out-of-network nutrition counseling is covered by your insurance under your specific health plan.

-I don't live in San Diego or want to commute, can you still help me?
+I don't live in California, can you still help me?

 Are you available for in person sessions?

 Yes, I have availability for in-person sessions at my office in Scripps Ranch San Diego.